A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Introduction

 Several excellent surveys and books cover algorithms for solving \acp{MINLP} \citep{Belotti2013}, \citep[\S 21]{Sahinidis2019}.
 Here, we provide only a high-level picture of the field and focus on the literature directly connected to the algorithm we propose.

-We can divide the existing algorithms into two families.
+One can divide the existing algorithms into two families.
 The first consists of branch-and-bound-type algorithms, such as nonlinear branch-and-bound \citep{Dakin1965, Gupta1985} and spatial branch-and-bound \citep{Smith1999}.
 The second family relies on the creation of cutting planes to iteratively tighten the integer search space, as in the \ac{GBD} \citep{Geoffrion1972}, outer approximation \citep{Duran1986} and its quadratic version \citep{Fletcher1994}, and extended supporting cutting planes \citep{Westerlund1995, Kronqvist2016}.
-A combination of both families includes LP/NLP-based branch-and-bound \citep{Quesada1992} and branch-and-check~\citep{Thorsteinsson2001}.
+A combination of both families includes LP/NLP-based branch-and-bound \citep{Quesada1992,Abhishek2006} and branch-and-check~\citep{Thorsteinsson2001}.
 Branch-and-bound-based methods are appealing because they leverage the existence of reliable, efficient, and open-source nonlinear solvers such as IPOPT \citep{Waechter2006} and WORHP \citep{Bueskens2013}.
 In contrast, the second family of methods additionally requires efficient mixed-integer linear (quadratic) solvers such as the open-source CBC~\citep{Forrest2005}, SCIP~\citep{Achterberg2009}, Highs~\citep{Huangfu2018}, as well as the commercial CPLEX~\citep{CPLEX}, Gurobi~\citep{Gurobi}, and Mosek~\citep{Mosek}.
 Moreover, there also exist solvers that directly implement MINLP-specific algorithms, such as the open-source Bonmin~\citep{Bonami2005}, Couenne~\citep{Belotti2009}, SHOT~\citep{Lundell2022a}, and the commercial Antigone \citep{Misener2014}, Baron \citep{Sahinidis1996}, Knitro~\citep{Byrd2006}, and Gurobi.
-Regarding sequential programming algorithms for mixed integer programs, the literature provides only a few suggestions \citep{Exler2007}.
-Therein, the presented algorithm resembles a standard trust-region \ac{SQP} for continuous decision spaces.
-The algorithm can be applied to \textit{nonconvex} \acp{MINLP} and also to \acp{MINLP} where the integer variable cannot be relaxed.
+A sequential programming algorithms for mixed-integer programs was suggested in~\citep{Exler2007}, resembling a standard trust-region \ac{SQP} method for continuous decision spaces.
+The algorithm in~\citep{Exler2007} can be applied to \textit{nonconvex} \acp{MINLP} and also to \acp{MINLP} where the integer variables cannot be relaxed.
 However, the authors do not provide a proof of convergence to the global minimizer, even for \textit{convex} \acp{MINLP}.
 The Mittelmann benchmarks webpage \citep{MittelmannBenchmark} gives an up-to-date overview of the current solvers and their performance.